 Gary Thomas has recently led an ESRC thematic seminar competition in the Teaching and Learning Research Programme on the assessment of quality in educational research.

-He is the founding co-editor of a Taylor & Francis Carfax journal, the International Journal of Research and Method in Education and he is co-editor of the British Educational Research Journal.
+He was the founding co-editor of the International Journal of Research and Method in Education and he has been a co-editor of the British Educational Research Journal.
 He is currently executive editor of Educational Review.

 BA (Hons) Psychology